 However, during a recession, 6 months may not be enough.
 During the Great Recession, people were unemployed for up to a year or more, on average.
 So, experts now say that if you anticipate a recession, you should save up to 1 year of expenses.
 Ideally, you want $18,000 in easily accessible savings accounts.

 If that sounds excessive, just remember what this money is supposed to cover.
-The idea is that you can live on savings until you get a new job if you get laid off.
+The idea is that you can live on savings until you get a new job if you face a layoff.
 No massive run-up of credit card debt; no payday loans with ridiculous interest rates.
 You enjoy financial peace of mind even without full-time employment.